 FtOS Store is a Vietnam-based 3rd party iOS app store that offers several thousand applications divided into six categories.

-HipStore is a store for iOS 9 and above.
-Users have access to free applications, themes, screen recorders, and ringtones.
+HipStore is a store for iOS 12 and above.
+Here, users have access to free applications, themes, screen recorders, and ringtones.
 All the data provided for downloads is secured with SSL encryption.

 Mojo Installer encompasses four app categories and supports five languages.
 It features convenient Quick Search to roam around the apps and shows the download history.
 By the way, everything in the store is free as well.